 Increasing lending activity foreseen

-Moreover, this year's Property Lending Barometer bears moderately good news for many property markets in that the increased lending activity witnessed seen in recent years in Europe is likely to continue in 2017.
+This year's Property Lending Barometer bears moderately good news for many property markets and the increased lending activity witnessed in recent years in Europe is likely to continue in 2017.
 The greater availability of finance is being bolstered by eased lending conditions and sustained demand across all loan categories, according to the European bank representatives who participated in KPMG's study.

-He adds that the economic outlook across Europe is fairly upbeat, exhibiting favorable economic indicators like low inflation, decreasing unemployment and increased investment—all factors potentially bolstering activity in the real estate sector.
+KPMG survey finds that the economic outlook across Europe is fairly upbeat, exhibiting favorable economic indicators like low inflation, decreasing unemployment and increased investment—all factors potentially bolstering activity in the real estate sector.
+KPMG’s Nikola Kedov, Associate Director in Advisory, comments on the lending market in Bulgaria: “The Bulgarian real estate market has generated significant international interest and the outlook remains mostly positive.”

 Unlike in previous years, the preferred asset class in all country groups is residential, followed by office.
 The hotel sector remains the least desirable by banks in terms of financing.